ohollmen/DPUT/README.md

 the results may change.

 # TODO

-Consider adding (or just documenting) semantic versioning functionality to compare extracted version to some feature "threshold version" (i.e. version > 1.5.5 supports shortcut feature X and in versions below that we have to multiple steps to accopmlish the same result).
+- Consider adding (or just documenting) semantic versioning functionality to compare extracted version to some feature "threshold version" (i.e. version > 1.5.5 supports shortcut feature X and in versions below that we have to multiple steps to accopmlish the same result).
+- Consider turning toolinfo report to new (more comprehensive) format recording also the $PATH based on which tool detection was done.

 Set by $DPUT::ToolProbe::debug =1;

+## DPUT::ToolProbe::add($newtool)

 Convenience method for adding a new tool definition.
 Definition is added to the class -held defintion collection